Learning normalized image densities via dual score matching: Learning normalized energy models with dual score matching

 \subsection{Dual score matching: Architecture}

 How should one choose an architecture to compute the energy $\energy(y,t)$?
-Rather than designing one from scratch \citep{salimans2021should,cohen2021has,thiry2024classification}, we instead construct one by modifying a score-based denoising architecture that is known to have appropriate inductive biases.
+Rather than designing one from scratch \citep{salimans2021should,cohen2021has,thiry2024classification}, we construct one by modifying a score-based denoising architecture that is known to have appropriate inductive biases.
 Let $\score \colon \RR^d \times \RR \to \RR^d$ be such an architecture (e.g., a UNet).
-We wish to define a new architecture $\energy \colon\RR^d \times \RR \to \RR$ such that $\nabla_y \energy \approx \score$, preserving the inductive biases of $\score$.
-We propose to set
+We wish to define a new energy architecture $\energy \colon\RR^d \times \RR \to \RR$ such that $\nabla_y \energy \approx \score$, preserving the inductive biases of $\score$.
+To achieve this, we set